NikhithaMara/AstroShop-DevOps-Project-for-an-Astronomy-E-Commerce-Platform/README.md

 * Reverse proxy can act as a load balancer but offers additional features like User authentication and validation(example block this ip address), URL interception and smart    routing, SSL termination and Caching
 In short, a reverse proxy not only balances load but also adds flexibility and security layers, making it a more versatile choice.

-### 🔍 For a detailed explanation of Monolithic architecture & Proxies, please check the Prerequisites folder.
+### 🔍 For a detailed explanation of Monolithic/Microservice architecture & Proxies, please check the Prerequisites folder.